Saurabhvsharma/ypg2yui3/README.md

 * Computers:
     * a Mac, a Windows PC, a Linux Virtual Marchine or even a Raspberry Pi
 * Web Browsers:
-    * Firefox, Chrome, Safari, IE, or Opera (its good to test on more then one browser)
+    * Firefox, Chrome, Safari, IE, or Opera (its good to test on more than one browser)
 * Text Editors:
     * Adobe Brackets, Coda, Text Mate, Sublime Editor, ShiftEdit, vi, Emacs
 * Web Servers: